chnyda/taikungoclient/client/docs/RestoreBackupCommand.md

 HasExcludeNamespaces returns a boolean if a field has been set.

-### SetExcludeNamespacesNil

-`func (o *RestoreBackupCommand) SetExcludeNamespacesNil(b bool)`

- SetExcludeNamespacesNil sets the value for ExcludeNamespaces to be an explicit nil

-### UnsetExcludeNamespaces
-`func (o *RestoreBackupCommand) UnsetExcludeNamespaces()`

-UnsetExcludeNamespaces ensures that no value is present for ExcludeNamespaces, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)